Welcome, and thanks for trying out DemoBaseST :) DBST is a Windows front-end, allowing you to quickly and

 Q: I currently have DemoBaseST v1.03 installed but when I try to update to the latest version, the download completes but then nothing happens.

-A: Unfortunately there's a bug in the update code for v1.03, but it's easily fixed.
-Please visit this page.
+A: Unfortunately there's a bug in the update code for v1.03.
+Please redownload DBST from the front page.
+Your preferences and favourites will not be lost.

 Q: There was an update for DBST but something went wrong and now DBST is broken.